osabased/horizon/experience-optimization.md

 This should be rare and evidence-heavy.

+### Candidate interaction rules

+Candidates can conflict even when each candidate helps in isolation.

+Interaction checks must detect when one candidate changes the evidence distribution, metric baseline, retention behavior, exposure surface, pack shape, validation route, or host behavior assumed by another candidate.

+Rules:

+- Every candidate declares affected surfaces and interaction keys.
+- Evaluate candidates individually before stacked evaluation.
+- Do not run conflicting canaries in the same scope unless the interaction itself is being tested.
+- A stacked candidate must record its parents and baseline.
+- A candidate that only works because another candidate hides uncertainty should not be promoted.
+- A candidate that improves one metric by making another metric unobservable should be rejected or narrowed.
+- Rollback must support both individual rollback and stack rollback.
+- Promotion records must state whether the candidate was validated alone, stacked, or both.

 ---

 ## 3. Evaluation + Attribution Gates

-Experience optimization must prove that a candidate helps beyond baseline Horizon and does not merely exploit weak tests, benchmarks, or noisy attribution.
+Experience Optimization must prove that a candidate helps beyond baseline Horizon and does not merely exploit weak tests, benchmarks, noisy attribution, or candidate interactions.

 ### Required gates